 Broker-Dealers, Investment Advisors, and Investment Companies.
 The Allstate Life Group entities that operate as broker-dealers, registered investment advisors, and investment companies are subject to regulation and supervision by the SEC, FINRA and/or, in some cases, state securities administrators.
-In April 2016, the U.S. Department of Labor ("DOL") issued a rule that, in its current form, expands the range of activities that would be considered to be "investment advice" and establishes a new framework for determining whether a person is a fiduciary when selling mutual funds, variable and indexed annuities, or variable life products in connection with an Individual Retirement Account ("IRA") or employee benefit plan covered under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+In 2016, the U.S. Department of Labor ("DOL") issued its final fiduciary rule (the "Rule") that expands the range of activities considered "investment advice" and establishes a new framework for determining whether a person is a "fiduciary" when selling mutual funds, variable and indexed annuities, or variable life products in connection with an individual retirement account ("IRA") or employee benefit plan covered under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The Allstate Life Group does not currently sell proprietary annuities or proprietary variable life products in connection with IRAs or employee benefit plans covered under ERISA.
-Products that we previously offered and continue to have in force, such as indexed annuities, could also be impacted by the rule.
-Compliance with the regulation may add costs and may impact producer compensation and processes.
+Products we previously offered and continue to have in force, such as indexed annuities, are impacted by the Rule.
+These requirements have increased regulatory costs.
 The financial impact to The Allstate Life Group is expected to be immaterial.
-Compliance of certain components of the rule is required by April 10, 2017 and full compliance is required by January 1, 2018.
-On February 3, 2017, the President of the United States executed a memorandum directing the DOL to examine the fiduciary duty rule to determine whether it might adversely affect the ability of Americans to gain access to retirement information and financial advice.
-The outcome of the DOL's examination of the rule is yet to be determined but could result in a delay in the compliance dates or changes to the rule's requirements.
+Certain provisions of the Rule, such as the impartial conduct standards, became effective on June 9, 2017, while other provisions were not to apply until January 1, 2018.
+In November 2017, the DOL approved an 18-month delay to the provisions of the Rule that were to apply on January 1, 2018.
+The delay will allow the DOL to determine whether the Rule may adversely affect investors or retirees or adversely affect the ability of Americans to gain access to retirement information and financial advice.
+The delay also allows the DOL to coordinate with other regulators, such as state insurance regulators and the SEC, and Congress.
+It is yet to be determined whether any changes to the Rule's requirements will result from the DOL's continued examination of the Rule.